ProvTools/prov-cpl/README.md

     local   all             all                                     peer

-If you are able to connect to the database using psql (i.e. psql cpl -U cpl), but you cannot open an ODBC connection, you might need to change the location of the PostgreSQL socket to /tmp by setting the following property in your postgresql.conf file and restarting the PostgreSQL service:
+If you are able to connect to the database using psql (i.e. `psql cpl -U cpl`), but you cannot open an ODBC connection, you might need to change the location of the PostgreSQL socket to `/tmp` by setting the following property in your postgresql.conf file and restarting the PostgreSQL service:

      unix_socket_directory = '/tmp'

-Finally, run the configuration script ../../scripts/postgresql-setup.sql as the user postgres.
+Finally, run the configuration script `../../scripts/postgresql-setup.sql` as the user postgres.
 On Linux and Unix systems, this can be easily achieved by cd-ing into CPL's main project directory and running from the command line:

      sudo psql -U [postgres/other superuser name] postgres < scripts/postgresql-setup.sql

-This will create user cpl with password "cplcplcpl", database cpl, and its corresponding schema.
+This will create user `cpl` with password `cplcplcpl`, database `cpl`, and its corresponding schema.

 ### Java Bindings